phillip-motion/Canvalry-scripts/README.md

   </a>
 </p>

+Install by copying the Canva folder to your Cavalry Scripts directory.

 > [!IMPORTANT]
 > If you're using Cavalry Free, please use the encrypted scripts in the .jsc folder (these may not be as up to date as the .js files)